First Experience Of Tandem Marriage

 With our commitment to connection and doing life in tandem, we would climb many more mountains.
 And we would attempt to clip in securely and always enjoy the ride.

 I’m Paula Regier.
 With my husband Dr. Michael Regier we help couples understand the importance of emotional connection and doing life in tandem.
 We co-authored the book Emotional Connection: The Story & Science of Preventing Conflict & Creating Lifetime Love.
-Dr. Regier is a certified Emotionally Focused Couple Therapist, highly trained in the art of emotional connection.
+Dr. Regier is a certified Emotionally Focused Couple Therapist and EFT Supervisor, highly trained in the art of emotional connection.